 The examination is designed to measure proficiency in English and Spanish and as such only a total score for each language is reported.
 In accordance with the project psychometrician, you will not be provided with a breakdown of your equated scores by test part.
 The score on a test part will not serve as a diagnostic tool and the score may not accurately inform you about particular strengths or weaknesses in language skills.
-(See 2.11 – Score reporting procedures and timelines.)
+(See 2.11 – Score Reporting Procedures and Timelines.)

 Your proficiency in each language is measured using a variety of question types and formats.
 If you wish to obtain more detailed feedback about your skill level for each type of question, we encourage you to review the Practice Test.
 The Practice Test is designed to be equivalent to the actual test forms and will provide you with an idea of how well you might perform.

 The specifications for the written portion of the examination were developed by a diverse team of language professionals whose areas of expertise included language testing, language teaching, linguistics, and court interpreting.
 Content specialists were also consulted to ensure the authenticity of language usage in legal and other specialized contexts.

 The Written Examination, like the Oral Examination, assumes a high degree of literacy in the source and target languages and familiarity with a range of language varieties and registers.
 The Written Examination complements the Oral Examination in that it tests comprehension of written text, knowledge of vocabulary and idioms, recognition of grammatically correct language, and the ability to recognize appropriate target language rendering of source language text.